passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-redo.md

-Sylla woke up in despair and bewilderment, her last movement carried out despite not being back there, in the fight, anymore, and she leaped off, got tangled in her own duvet, and landed in a mess at the foot of her bed.
+{{Sylla}} woke up in despair and bewilderment, her last movement carried out despite not being back there, in the fight, anymore, and she leaped off, got tangled in her own duvet, and landed in a mess at the foot of her bed.
 Outside, there was a loud clatter and rumble and the sound of Ben running towards her.

 Well, towards the Temple, which she happened to be closest to.

-_Mahl is a darksider?!
-Hels, Mahl is a darksider following the orders of the same person Ben is?
+_{{Mahl}} is a darksider?!
+Hels, {{Mahl}} is a darksider following the orders of the same person {{Ben}} is?
 That... that changes everything._

-While he hadn't said much, Mahl had revealed a lot during their brief exchange.
+While he hadn't said much, {{Mahl}} had revealed a lot during their brief exchange.

 Firstly, that there was a mastermind out there.
-The jumbled up fragments Ben blurted and repeated outside before entering the Temple hinted at it, but this was direct and incontroversible proof.
+The jumbled up fragments
+{{Ben}} blurted and repeated outside before entering the Temple hinted at it, but this was direct and incontroversible proof.

-Secondly, that Mahl had been planted there, inside the New Jedi Order, by this mastermind.
+Secondly, that Mahl had been planted there, inside the {{org.newjedi}}, by this mastermind.
 That person therefore knew where the Temple was, how to get there, the identity of every being involved, and most likely their current capabilities in all that was taught and practiced at the Temple.
 Furthermore, they had a way of communicating that did not register as Dark or suspicious for any of the highly sensitive Force users here, nor the less sensitive ones.

-On that note, Mahl clearly was capable of cloaking his darkness.
+On that note, {{Mahl}} clearly was capable of cloaking his darkness.
 While some had slipped through during the fight, likely because there would have been no point restraining himself at that point, none had ever slipped during any of the training or day to day events for the past several months.
-That was alarming for several other reasons, but Sylla decided to focus on the current set of revelations first.
+That was alarming for several other reasons, but {{Sylla}} decided to focus on the current set of revelations first.

-The third thing Mahl had revealed was that Ben was "on a mission for our Lord."
+The third thing {{Mahl}} had revealed was that {{Ben}} was "on a mission for our Lord."
+While Master {{Skywalker}} may (he had been vague, and {{Sylla}}
-While Master Skywalker may (he had been vague, and Sylla wasn't sure what to think of all that anyway) have attacked Ben in the first place, Ben had clearly violently responded, although it did look like self-defense, especially as Master Skywalker wasn't dead.
+wasn't sure what to think of all that anyway) have attacked Ben in the first place, {{Ben}} had clearly violently responded, although it did look like self-defense, especially as Master {{Skywalker}} wasn't dead.
 Unless that was part of the mission.
 It was tough trying to reason about things with very limited information.

-But in any case, Ben was on a mission.
+But in any case, {{Ben}} was on a mission.
 A mission had parametres.
 One of these was "acceptable losses".
 It was a tough part of strategy classes that this parametre was very rarely _zero_.
-In Ben's mission, zero didn't seem to even be close.
-Sylla had either been an acceptable loss or part of the mission.
+In {{Ben}}'s mission, zero didn't seem to even be close. {{Sylla}} had either been an acceptable loss or part of the mission.

-She felt an absurd pleasure knowing that the loop reset if Ben exercised this leeway in his mission parametres, or did anything towards the completion of his goal in the latter case, ensuring he never got to finish his mission.
+She felt an absurd pleasure knowing that the loop reset if {{Ben}} exercised this leeway in his mission parametres, or did anything towards the completion of his goal in the latter case, ensuring he never got to finish his mission.
 He might not know it, but he would fail.
 Every.
 Single.
 Time.

-_Wait, where did that come from?_ she wondered. _"The loop resets every time Ben kills?"
+_Wait, where did that come from?_ she wondered. _"The loop resets every time
+{{Ben}} kills?"
 Do I know that?_

 She knew that if she died, the loop reset.
-If Ben died, ditto.
-If Pritik died, it ended also.
-She suspected but did not know for sure that if Master Skywalker died, the loop would reset.
+If {{Ben}} died, ditto.
+If
+{{Pritik}} died, it ended also.
+She suspected but did not know for sure that if Master {{Skywalker}} died, the loop would reset.

 But she didn't know about any of the others.